quincycheng/katacoda-scenarios/impact2021-security-workshop_webapp/env_overview.md

 First, let's get our `demouser` credentials: `cat demouser.txt`{{execute}}

+Copy the API Key that is returned in the JSON response.

 Next, let's login using those credentials: `cybr conjur logon -a quick-start -b http://conjur -l demouser`{{execute}}

 To test this, execute the following command: